ONLYOFFICE/onlyoffice-owncloud/README.md

 * Create and edit text documents, spreadsheets, and presentations.
 * Share files with different permission types - viewing/editing, commenting, reviewing, filling forms.
 It's also possible to restrict downloading (in all editors) and modifying filters (in spreadshhets).
 Sharing via public link is also available.
 * Co-edit documents in real-time: use two co-editing modes (Fast and Strict), Track Changes, comments, and built-in chat.
 Co-editing is also available several federated ownCloud instances connected to one Document Server.
+* Work with documents, spreadsheets, and presentations within ownCloud Web.

 Supported formats: